wp-plugins/social-media-aggregator/readme.txt

 * First version of plugin submitted to the Plugins directory.

 = 1.1 =
-Tested plugin with WordPress 4.0, updated version numbers to match stable tag.
+* Tested plugin with WordPress 4.0, updated version numbers to match stable tag.

+= 1.2 =
+* Only matching versions across SVN tags and plugin version.

 == Upgrade Notice ==